b-shj/Sumzz/README.md

 1. Clone the repository: `git clone https://github.com/your-username/sumzz.git`
 2. Install the dependencies: `npm install`
+3. Create your own API Key from RapidAPI and store it in the .env file
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`

 ## Technologies Used